kodecocodes/i10t/xcode-source-editor-extensions/xcode-source-editor-extensions.markdown

 2. Using the newline character as a separator, this code breaks the resulting `String` into the array `newLines`.
 It then sets `startLine` to the first line of the `selection`.
 Because you’ve guarded against multi-line selections, the first line is the only line.
 3. This removes the originally selected line from the `buffer`, replacing it with those in `newLines`.
 The insertion range for `newLines` is from the original selection’s `startLine` through the number of lines being inserted.

-Build and run, attach to Xcode and open any code file you like.
+Build and run, attach to Xcode and open the Playground from earlier.
 Select a piece of text and then select **Editor\Asciiify Comment\Asciiify Comment** to kick off the extension.
 And then you’ll see...

 ![width=40%](./images/xcode-quit-ragecomic.png)